romeerez/orchid-orm/docs/src/guide/common-column-methods.md

 ## parse

+[//]: # 'has JSDoc'

-Set a custom function to process value when loading it from a database.
+Set a custom function to process value after loading it from a database.

 The type of input is the type of column before `.parse`, the resulting type will replace the type of column.